NNPDF/nnpdf/doc/sphinx/source/ci/index.rst

 The NNPDF code base makes use of externally hosted services, to aid development and testing.
 These are typically called *Continuous integration (CI)* or *Continuous deployment* services.
-Their main task is to execute automated tests on the code and produce :ref:`binary builds <conda>` which allow it to be automatically deployed.
+Their main task is to execute automated tests on the code and produce :ref:`binary builds <conda-packages>` which allow it to be automatically deployed.
 The tests automatically run upon ``git push`` to any branch in the GitHub server (see :ref:`git <gitsection>`).